 Credit cards certainly affect your credit score and the way you use them determines whether the impact is a positive or negative one.
 Simply having a credit card in your name helps you build a credit history, which can help you qualify for other types of financing later down the road.

 But your payments, balances, and even your credit card applications also impact your credit score.
-Here’s a step by step look at how credit cards affect your credit for better and for worse.
+Here’s a step by step look at how credit cards impact your credit for better and for worse.

 Can applying for credit cards hurt your credit?